kstenerud/dogma/README.md

 Design Objectives
 -----------------

+The design objectives of Dogma are, in descending order of importance:

 ### Human readability

-The primary use case for Dogma is to describe text and binary grammars in a formalized way in documentation.
-Such a format must therefore be human-accessible, while also being concise and unambiguous.
+Dogma's primary use case is describing text and binary data in a formalized way for documentation.
+It must therefore be human-accessible, while also being concise and unambiguous.

-### Better expressiveness
+### Improved expressiveness

-Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, or ease-of-processing.
-A metalanguage for describing such data will require much more expressiveness than current metalanguages allow.
-Better expressiveness reduces boilerplate and improves readability even in text format descriptions.
+Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, and ease-of-processing.
+A metalanguage would require much more expressiveness in order to describe such data.

 * **Repetition**: Any sequence of bits can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
-* **Variables**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
+* **Variables**: Some constructs (such as ["here" documents](https://en.wikipedia.org/wiki/Here_document) or length delimited fields) require access to previously decoded values.
 Dogma supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
-* **Grouping**: Grouping expressions together is an obvious convenience that most other BNF offshoots have already adopted.
+* **Grouping**: Grouping expressions together is a convenience that most other BNF offshoots have already adopted.
 * **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for Dogma to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
 * **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
 This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.

+### Binary grammar support

+Binary grammars have different needs from textual grammars, and require special support:

+* **Bit Arrays**: Binary formats tend to work at bit-level granularity, and thus require support for arbitrarily sized bit arrays.
+* **Variables, Macros & Functions**: Binary formats often represent data in complex ways that can't be parsed without passing some context around.
+* **Conditionals & Logic**: Binary formats often include or exclude portions based on encoded values elsewhere.
+Evaluating these requires the use of conditionals and logic operators.
+* **Calculations**: Many binary field sizes are determined by data stored elsewhere in the document, and often they require calculations of some sort to determine the final field size.
+* **Functions**: Binary data often undergoes transformations that are too complex for normal BNF-style rules to express (for example [LEB128](https://en.wikipedia.org/wiki/LEB128)).
+Functions offer a way to escape from the metalanguage syntax.

 ### Character set support